fengxue199710/fengxue-resit-SE/README.md

 # Evaluation

+Evaluation (15% ~300 words)
+One qualitative or one quantitative evaluation of your choice.
+A description of how the new code was tested.

  Evaluation is fundamental in software development as it enables developers to analyse and refine the software to meet users’ requirements effectively.
 To ensure that our project meets users’ requirements, our group implemented two evaluation measures: qualitative and quantitative evaluations.
 Any issues identified from these evaluations, if applicable, were addressed and some evaluations were run multiple times to better evaluate the project.

  Our game’s main objective could be summarised as below: